chinyun/Javascript-Coding-Challenge/README.md

 Qusetion 9: Collect 5 questions about how to arrange data of arrays.

-Qusetioin 10: 2 questions about how to filter unique items of an array.
+Qusetioin 10: Includes 2 questions about how to filter unique items of an array.